 Trust us, this one is going to be an instant favorite!

 I previously mentioned that avoiding gluten is one of my top daily doʼs for managing my auto-immune disease, Hashimotoʼs thyroiditis.
 “Gluten-free” is becoming quite the diet buzzword these days, so I wanted to dig into this a bit more and explore why going gluten-free is important for me and how it plays into my diet.

 Spring is the season for local grass fed lamb, and for omnivores this is one of the healthiest cuts of meat you can find.
-We offer this cleanse and allergy friendly version of a favorite meal- tacos!
-If you can't find local high quality lamb (yes, it does matter where your lamb comes from and what it was raised on!), you could use organic chicken, turkey or even fish (although I'd hold on, as we have an amazing fish taco recipe coming soon).
-If you are vegetarian you could make these with sauteed mushrooms or your choice of beans.
+We offer this cleanse and allergy friendly version of a favorite meal — tacos!
+Local high quality lamb is the best for these tacos (yes, it does matter where our lamb comes from and what it was raised on!).
+In replacement, we can also use organic chicken, turkey or even fish (although I’d hold on, as we have an amazing fish taco recipe coming soon).
+Vegetarians can make these with sauteed mushrooms or your choice of beans.
 Endless possibilities, all of them delicious and nutritious, so dig in!